voteamerica/backend/docker/README.md

-# Docker setup for carpool-vote
+# Docker environments for carpool-vote

+#### There are two main types of environments - development and automated tests

-The setup is created using docker compose.
+Each environment is created using docker compose.
 Previously this process was done with manual steps to create the individual docker machines.

-Folders nodeApp and pg-auto contain the Dockerfiles (and info to manually setup the docker dev environment).
+For the development environment, folders nodeApp and pg-auto contain the Dockerfiles (and details to manually setup the docker dev environment).
 A third folder contains a Dockerfile for the jekyll frontend server.
 Finally, the pg-client folder contains the environment to run the matching engine.

+The testing environment has two further folders, one for a selenium standalone server, and another for the app that runs the tests.

 ## Install docker compose (if not already installed)
 #### Details at [the docker compose install page](https://docs.docker.com/compose/install)